Working with the Spatial Analyst toolbar

 The histogram bar graph appears in a new floating window.

 The histogram is symbolized using the field specified in the Table Of Contents.
 To create a histogram based on the values of a different field, first change the Symbology for the raster layer to use that Value Field.

 An example of the histogram of a raster symbolized on a field other than Value is shown here:

 If you wish to change the appearance of the histogram, right-click anywhere on it and select Properties.
 You can also double-click on the graph to open the graph properties dialog.

 If you have previously selected certain rows of your raster attribute table, the selection will be honored in the histogram.
+You can also make histograms for specific areas of the data using graphic selections on the raster data.
 Note that in this case, the extent of the selected graphics will be used in determining the histogram values, even if some of them aren't visible.